-- 1. The Office of Public Defender or if a conflict exists one attorney, shall be appointed consistent with the related provisions of this plan, except in Capital cases. - 2.
-In Capital cases or in cases where open murder is charged as an offense (which may result in a Capital case), two attorneys shall be appointed consistent with the requirements of Nevada Law, and the related provisions of this plan as soon as is reasonably possible.
-In such situations one of the two attorneys appointed to represent indigent defendants under this section must meet the minimum standard for lead counsel pursuant to Nevada Supreme Court Rule 250 and both attorneys appointed must conform to the performance guidelines and standards as adopted by the Nevada Supreme Court for such cases.

-3. The Office of Public Defender, or each individual Attorney appointed to represent indigent defendants shall be duly qualified to practice law pursuant to the requirements of the State of Nevada, and shall have such experience and/or supervision as is required to discharge his or her duty for effective representation.
+- 2. In Capital cases or in cases where open murder is charged as an offense (which may result in a Capital case), two attorneys shall be appointed consistent with the requirements of Nevada Law, and the related provisions of this plan as soon as is reasonably possible.
+In such situations one of the two attorneys appointed to represent indigent defendants under this section must meet the minimum standard for lead counsel pursuant to Nevada Supreme Court Rule 250 and both attorneys appointed must conform to the performance guidelines and standards as adopted by the Nevada Supreme Court for such cases. - 3.
+Within the Office of Public Defender and the Office of Alternate Public Defender, or each individual attorney appointed to represent indigent defendants, attorneys will be duly qualified to practice law pursuant to the requirements of the State of Nevada and shall have such experience and/or supervision as is required to discharge his or her duty for effective representation.